The Loneliness of Carrying What Few Can Imagine

 My words are messages in bottles, cast into a vast ocean.

-Some may wash ashore on another heart, and some may drift forever.
+Some may wash ashore to reach another heart, and some may drift forever.

 But still, I send them.